shff/gk3tools/levelviewer/Viewer/readme.txt

 GK3 Scene Viewer
 ----------------
-Version 0.1.0
+Version 0.2.0
-Released May 27, 2007
+Released June 4, 2007
 Licensed under the GNU GPL (see license.txt) http://gk3tools.sourceforge.net

 === INSTRUCTIONS ===
-When you run the viewer it will ask for a path to a .brn file.
-This should probably be core.brn, but you could give it another barn if you wanted.
-Next the viewer will read the barn file and show a list of scene files to load.

-Now that the scene is loaded you can use the arrow keys to move the camera and the mouse to look around.
-Press "L" to toggle lightmaps, press "T" to enable texture mapping, "F" to enable flat
+The first thing you should do is make sure the search paths are set up correctly.
+You do that by clicking "File->Edit search paths."
+By default the directory that the viewer is run from will automatically be added as a search path, but unless the files you want to view are within this directory you'll need to add to the search path.
+To add a .brn file click the "Add barn" button.
+To add a directory click the "Add path" button.

+Now you're ready to load a scene.
+Click "File->Open .scn," and the viewer will show a list of .scn files it can find (.scn files must be in one of the folders or .brn files listed as a search path).

+Now that the scene is loaded you can use the mouse to look around and move.
+To look left and right just hold the left mouse button and move the mouse horizontally.
+To move forwards and backwards hold the left mouse button and move the mouse up and down.
+To adjust the camera's pitch hold the Shift key while moving the mouse up and down.
+Holding the left and right mouse buttons together while moving the mouse can adjust the height of the camera and move the camera from side to side.

 === TROUBLESHOOTING ===